islaytitans/alien/docs/src/characters/holroyd.md

-## Holroyd, Roughneck
+# Holroyd, Roughneck

-Agenda
+## Agenda
--
+- You know about the alien ship that crashed on LV-426, the alien eggs within, and why Miranda is here.
+- You should cover it up, but you feel a terrible responsibility for what has happened.
+- You must do everything you can to save your comrades, including sacrificing yourself, if need be.

-- Health : 3
+## Health : 3

-Skills
+## Skills
 - Strength : 3
     - Close Combat
     - Heavy Machinary